nk-fouque/resume/_experiences/genetic-crf.md

     color: secondary

 ---
 We had to submit two systems for slot tagging.
-One of the approaches had to be made with [Wapiti](https://wapiti.limsi.fr/), a system to easily create CRF, we took an orignal turn on this one by elaborating a genetic algorithm in python to select the best automatically generated rules.
+Our first system was a Bidirectional Gated Recurrent Unit (BiGRU) and the second one was an original turn on the CRF approach wrapped in a genetic algorithm.